 - Integrates information into a sound decision-making process.

-- Considers consequences of decisions before taking action prior to implementation.
+- Considers the consequences of decisions before taking action prior to implementation.

 - Attracts, recruits and hires talented people into the organization.

 - Leads, engages, and coaches people to maximize individual performance.

 - Establishes expectations and provides timely, clear, constructive feedback.

 - Takes corrective action to improve unacceptable performance or behavior.

 - Recognizes and rewards people for high-level performance and contributions.

 - Participates in team activities that promote effective peer and other work relationships.